Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Diseases after a tick bite in humans

 A tick bite is safe, but only if the tick was not a carrier of any disease.
 The whole danger lies in the fact that most diseases manifest themselves over time.
 The person forgets about the bites and continues to live as before.
-In the meantime, the disease begins to actively progress, all this is accompanied by certain symptoms.
+Meanwhile, the disease begins to actively progress, all this is accompanied by certain symptoms.
 Therefore, it is worth noting that after a tick bite, a person can develop the following diseases: tick-borne encephalitis, borreliosis, tick-borne acarodermatitis and dermatobiasis.
 The first two diseases are especially dangerous.

 Ehrlichiosis in humans from a tick bite